Multicarrier Rate-Splitting Multiple Access: Superiority of OFDM-RSMA over OFDMA and OFDM-NOMA: Proposed OFDM-RSMA Scheme

 The average received power at the $n$-th subcarrier of $\mathbf{r}_{k}$, $T_{k,n} \triangleq \mathsf{E} \left\{ \left\vert {(\mathbf{r}_{k})}_n \right \vert^2 \right\}$, can be written as:

 with

 where (\ref{eq:intendedPrivate}) denotes the energy of the $n$-th subcarrier of the private stream of user-$k$ spread over all subcarriers due to channel effects.
-The expressions (\ref{eq:ICIprivate}) and (\ref{eq:MUIprivate}) denote the \ac{ICI} and \ac{MUI} due to the private stream of user-$k$ and other users' private streams, respectively.
-By using (\ref{eq:power_common}) and (\ref{eq:power_private}), \acp{SINR} of the common and private streams for a given channel state can be stated as follows:
+The expressions (\ref{eq:ICIprivate}) and (\ref{eq:MUIprivate}) denote the ICI and multi-user interference (MUI) due to the private stream of user-$k$ and other users' private streams, respectively.
+By using (\ref{eq:power_common}) and (\ref{eq:power_private}), signal-to-interference-plus-noise ratios (SINRs) of the common and private streams for a given channel state can be stated as follows:

 The achievable rates for common stream and private streams corresponding to user-$k$ in the corresponding subcarriers can be written as follows: